West Carter High School

 West Carter High School is a high school located in Olive Hill, Kentucky and is part of the Carter County Schools System.
 Its mascot is the Comet, and the colors are maroon, blue, and white.
 The school motto is "We Champion High Success".
 The principal is Karen Tackett; the assistant principals are Kristen Bledsoe and Daniel Barker.

+The school was completed in 1971, replacing the former Olive Hill High School.